Module 1

 Four foundational pillars that form the bedrock of conscious facilitation

-An integrative framework that maps the journey of consciousness—uniting mystical, somatic, and psychological dimensions—onto the Sefirot of the Tree of Life to guide facilitators in navigating inner landscapes.
+An integrative framework that maps the journey of consciousness—uniting mystical, somatic, and psychological dimensions to guide facilitators in navigating inner landscapes.

 The Facilitator as Presence: Holding, Not Fixing